191-200 of 655

 - Interest Rate Risk Management

 An interest rate collar is an option used to hedge exposure to interest rate moves.
-It protects a borrower against rising rates and establishes a floor on declining rates through the purchase of an interest rate cap and the simultaneous sale of an interest rate floor. -
+It protects a borrower against rising rates and establishes a floor on declining rates through the purchase of an interest rate cap and the simultaneous sale of an interest rate floor.

 Guide

-FX Swap/Rollover
+FX Forward

 - Corporates